ZanSara/zansara.github.io/content/posts/2025-10-27-kv-caching-optimizations-token-level.md

 ![](/posts/2025-10-27-kv-caching-optimizations-token-level/sparse-attention.png)

 _A simplified view of a cache selection strategy.
-Often, the KV cache tends to have its highest values clustered near the diagonal (because most tokens refer to other tokens that are relatively close), so most of the lower-left side of the matrix can be safely assumed to be zero.
+In this case, the KV cache tends to have its highest values clustered near the diagonal (because most tokens refer to other tokens that are relatively close), so most of the lower-left side of the matrix can be safely assumed to be zero.
 That reduces drastically the number of values to store._

 The researches identified two main cache selection strategies: